On The Robustness of z=0-1 Galaxy Size Measurements Through Model and Non-Parametric Fits: Data

-Galaxies can also be selected by means of their specific star-formation rate (sSFR) \citep{brinchmann2004}.
+Galaxies can also be selected by means of their sSFR \citep{brinchmann2004}.
 In the right panel of Figure \ref{fig1}, the distributions of sSFRs and stellar masses of galaxies are shown.
-We define the $Log(sSFR) = -11$ as a separating cut to split our sample into star-forming and non star-forming ones.
-In summary, we divide our galaxies by four criteria: (1) Morphology based on Galaxy Zoo visual galaxy classifications (2) Color (3) Specific star formation rate (sSFR) (4) \ser indices (based on smoothed profiles of galaxies at low-\textit{z}, see Appendix B).
+We define $log(sSFR) = -11$ as a separating cut to split our sample into star-forming and non star-forming galaxies.
+In summary, we divide our galaxies by four criteria: (1) morphology based on Galaxy Zoo visual galaxy classifications, (2) color, (3) sSFR, and (4) \ser indices (based on smoothed profiles of galaxies at low-\textit{z}; see Appendix B).

 We also need to take into account the effects of sample selections on the completeness.
-We follow S03 to apply volume corrections to our sample ($V_{max}$ method).
-We give each galaxy a weight which is proportional to the inverse of the maximum volume out to which it can be observed.
-However, as our sample is limited to redshift ranges of $z=0.01-0.02$, all galaxies have equal weights and hence our sample is not biased by stellar mass incompleteness down to $10^9 \msun$.
-It is worth noting that the fraction of galaxies which were not morphologically classified by Galaxy Zoo is $\sim 6\%$ on average and hence the effects are negligible. \\
+We follow S03 to apply volume corrections to our sample (the $V_{max}$ method).
+We give each galaxy a weight that is proportional to the inverse of the maximum volume out to which it can be observed.
+As our sample is limited to redshift ranges of $z=0.01-0.02$, all galaxies have equal weights and hence our sample is not biased by stellar mass incompleteness down to $10^9 \msun$.
+However, as demonstrated for example in \cite{Taylor2010}, the sample is incomplete at these redshifts due to SDSS spectroscopic selection, particularly for high-mass and/or very compact galaxies ($>10^{11} \msun$ and $<0.8$ kpc, respectively).
+It is worth noting that the fraction of galaxies that were not morphologically classified by Galaxy Zoo is $\sim 6\%$ on average and hence the effects are negligible.
+An insignificant number of galaxies (5 objects) had very large ($>6$ arcsec) offsets between the catalog position and our best-fit center, due to blending or unusually high central obscuration, and were excluded from this analysis. \\